Necromanticz/Necromanticz/README.md

 🌙 - asleep, offtab or afk (don't expect a response)
 ⛔ - shitty mood, 50/50 on replies

 generally , if My pony is sleeping , I probably am irl too
+strangers covering Me ***will*** be sat on .